WHAT'S NEW

 Decent spot for a sandwhich.

-The night before we gathered after dinner to plan the hike out, and our guide put the fear of God in us.
+That night we gathered after dinner to plan the big hike out, and our guide put the fear of God in us:

 Monday you can do whatever, Wednesday, Thursday too.
 Friday, whatever.